Maensh/Test-Java/README.md

 # Test-Java
-many Examples in Java for the exam
+Many examples in Java for the exam